-Project Summary: The Georgia Crash Outcome Data Evaluation System (CODES) has gathered crash reports, EMS reports, and hospital data and probabilistically linked these data for 2000 through 2002.
+Project Title: Department of Human Resources / Public Health - Support for gathered crash reports, EMS reports, and hospital data and probabilistically linked these data for 2000 through 2002.
 More statistical support is needed to investigate the validity of these linked data sets, to conduct analyses, and to prepare data-based products.
-We are also proposing to accomplish additional linkages with the Department of Driver Services (DDS) data sets.
+We are also proposing to accomplish additional linkages with the Department of